 Benefits of Neck Gaiters

 First off, you might be wondering why a neck gaiter is better than a scarf or a balaclava.
 Perhaps you only want to use them for pandemic purposes.
-Well, there are a few reasons why neck gaiters are more useful as part of your outfit for skiing, snowboarding, or hiking.
+Well, there are a few reasons why neck gaiters are more useful as part of your outfit for skiing, snowboarding, hiking, or snowshoeing.

 Neck gaiters function both in the summer and winter, depending on the materials they are made out of.
 In terms of wintertime neck gaiters, the benefits are as follows: